Our Team

 Biggest Accomplishment: My proudest accomplishment as a coach was always working with the young and inexperienced athletes at Wash U and teaching them how to take up space and improve their self-confidence by being in the weight room.
 It was so fun to see them become comfortable and learn how to take ownership of their time in the weight room.
 My proudest accomplishment as an athlete was winning the 2007 NCAA DIII volleyball national championship my senior year of college.
 It’s been a long time but I’ll never forget that moment.

-Favorite Crossfit workout: “Abbate” Hero WOD
+Favorite workout: “Abbate” Hero WOD

 Favorite lift: Cleans